 Anyway, as you the reader reads this blog we’ll have left the Cher region and will be motoring serenely across to the Loire for a few days before making our way back to the UK and home.
 One final reflection about holidays.
 Why is it that I’ve packed so many things for this trip and used so few?
 All my clothes were worked out in advance, polo shirts for the fetes and brocontes, smart shorts for being seen in public and scruffy shorts for private use.
 I also brought along both jeans and trousers, which I have worn exactly once each.
 Despite all this planning and thought, the fact of the matter is that I have spent most of this holiday in the same scruffy old vest and the same scruffy old pair of shorts.
 If I’d really thought about it, I could have significantly reduced the amount of clothing and saved some space for . . . more cheap wine!

 If you enjoyed this post, why not try my book?
-Click here to buy!
+Click the links at the top of the page for more information or Click here to buy!